Friday, August 15, 2025

-We've just came back from 3 days at Uluru.
+We've just come back from 3 days at Uluru.
 What an amazing, magical experience it was!

 The light, the landscape, the energy out there is absolutely wonderful.
 Definitely something you should experience.
 It was even better than we imagined.